Zine: Shoveling sand - My favorite writing advice

 The zine includes background on Zany Brainy, my favorite toys from the store, and what happened to Zany Brainy after the company declared bankruptcy in 2001.

-I also made a digital version that is available on itch.io.
+I also made a digital version that is available on Ko-fi (free or pay what you want).
 You can download the zine as a PDF to read on your favorite screen.
-It's a pay-what-you-want model, which also means you can download it for free.
-(I totally don't mind if you do!)
+Note: This is not formatted for printing and folding a paper copy.

 I had a lot of fun collecting info and reminiscing about Zany Brainy while I made this zine.
 I hope you enjoy reading it!